Elena' s AI Blog

 • Proprietary code

 I keep gist.github.com bookmarked.
-When I solve something interesting or write a helpful function, I immediately create a Gist while it’s fresh.
+When I solve something interesting or write a helpful function, I create a Gist immediately, while the solution is fresh.

 I maintain a few “living” Gists that I update regularly, such as bash aliases and common SQL queries.
-They become my personal reference library.
+They function as a personal reference library.

 For blog posts, I often prototype code examples as Gists first, then embed them.

-Another recent find is that I use Gists for storing GPT output, as you can see in my previous post An Impossible Task for Generative AI yet? on AI self-reflection and self-correction skills.
-This way, my blog posts are not cluttered with lengthy AI output, and the AI content, which is indeed detectable, is not overpowering my human content, which is critical for the SEO of my blog and better ranking :)
+Another use case: I store GPT output in Gists, as shown in my post An Impossible Task for Generative AI yet? on AI self-reflection and self-correction skills.
+This keeps my blog posts free of lengthy AI output, and the AI-generated content - which is detectable by tools like Grammarly - doesn’t overpower the human-written content, which matters for the blog’s SEO and ranking.

-Add comments explaining what the code does, any dependencies, and how to use it.
-You’ll forget otherwise.
+Add comments explaining what the code does, any dependencies, and how to use it; you’ll forget the context otherwise.

-Keep one purpose per Gist.
-Don’t cram multiple unrelated functions together.
+Keep one purpose per Gist rather than combining multiple unrelated functions.

-Update existing Gists rather than creating new ones when you improve code.
-The history feature exists for this reason.
+Update existing Gists rather than creating new ones when you improve the code - that’s what the revision history is for.

 When to Use Gists vs Repositories